MichaelSev/Surface_patcher/README.md

 # Surface_patcher
-This code, is takes onset in ""CreateSemiLMPPatches" from SlicerMorph , made for 3d slicer.
+This code takes onset in ""CreateSemiLMPPatches" from SlicerMorph , made for 3d slicer.